 If the student has submitted the Request for a Stafford Loan form eligibility for a loan will be determined.
 As part of the DACC Default Management Plan all requests for a Stafford loan are reviewed on a case-by-case basis.
 The Director may request an interview with the student in addition to the student attending entrance counseling.
 Students are notified in writing if they are not eligible for a loan and the reason.
-If the student is determined eligible a letter to attend the entrance loan counseling session is forwarded with the loan MPN packet.
-When counseling is completed and packet returned the certification process begins.
+If the student is determined eligible a letter to complete the entrance loan counseling session (if applicable) and the loan Master Promissory Note (MPN).
+When counseling is completed the certification process begins and at this point the student will be able to see the Gross loan amount as “awarded” on their student aid account.

 DACC does not encourage excessive borrowing and councils every student to borrow at the minimums needed to meet educational costs (direct and indirect).